MuratorkunN/python_exp/README.md

-Here are my experimental codes, for learning Python language.
+Here are my experimental codes, for learning Python libraries.